meltyourface/blank/posts/Witches-Sabbath/Witches-Sabbath-Initiation-Ritual-for-Transformation/index.md

 ## Breaking the Veil - An Initiation Ritual for the Witches Sabbath

-Objective: To guide new practitioners, or those deepening their current practice, through a transformational initiation into the profound mysteries and spiritual growth of the dark arts.
+**Objective**: To guide new practitioners, or those deepening their current practice, through a transformational initiation into the profound mysteries and spiritual growth of the dark arts.

-Preparation:
+**Preparation**:

 1. Tidy and cleanse the ritual space with purifying herbs such as sage, rosemary, or cedar.
 Light candles and incense appropriate for your tradition, and place them around the room.